telereso/kmp-core/website/core/Http.md

 Http.getHttpResponseValidator()
 ```

-Helper function to convert http errors into `ClientException`
+A helper function to convert http errors into a `ClientException` object.

-you can added this when creating your ktor http client
+you can add this when creating your ktor http client

 ```kotlin
 val client = HttpClient() {